James Webb Space Telescope's First Images: Impeccable Quality, Unmatchable Clarity And Massive Future Prospects

 What is the James Webb Space Telescope?

 Commonly known as the Webb or JWST, the James Webb Space Telescope is a space-based observatory, optimized for infrared wavelengths, which will complement and extend the discoveries of the Hubble Space Telescope.
-The James Webb Space Telescope has greatly improved sensitivity and longer wavelength coverage.
-This will enable Webb to look further back in time to find the first galaxies that formed in the early Universe.
+The James Webb Space Telescope has improved sensitivity and longer wavelength coverage.
+This enables Webb to look further back in time to find the first galaxies that formed in the early Universe.

 What is the James Webb Space Telescope?